 - Ensuring that the animal is comfortable throughout the session

-Specialized animal-assisted therapy counselors often bring in their trained pets to traditional therapy sessions for people with anxiety, depression, and post-traumatic stress disorder (PTSD).
+Specialized counselors often bring in their trained pets (it could be a cat or a dog) to traditional treatment sessions for children and adults with anxiety, depression, and post-traumatic stress disorder (PTSD).
 They know that this so-called human-animal bond helps strengthen the mental health of these individuals.

-The human-animal bond is a relationship which stems and grows into a mutually beneficial improvement of health and well-being.
-This bond starts during the initial interaction between humans and animals, and gradually intensifies as they get together for more extended periods.
+The human-animal bond is a relationship that stems and forms a mutually beneficial improvement of health and well-being.
+The treatment starts during the initial interaction between humans and animals and gradually intensifies as they get together for more extended periods.

-Animals who are trained, especially for animal-assisted therapy often work together with counselors during therapy sessions.
+Animals who are trained, especially for animal-assisted therapy often work together with counselors during treatment sessions.
 Handlers of these animals are typically the counselors themselves.
-This creates a bond that makes them a better tag-team during counseling sessions.
-They must not be confused with other kinds of service-oriented animals, such as:
+This creates a bond that makes them a better tag team during counseling sessions.

-Emotional support animals – Pets who have been trained to alleviate emotional pain from humans.
+Emotional support animals – Pets who have been trained to alleviate emotional and current pain from humans.
 Without these animals, an emotionally conflicted individual may easily break down mentally.

 Service animals – Pets who are uniquely trained to help persons with disabilities.
 They perform tasks such as opening doors, pressing elevator buttons, and guiding physically disabled people.

-Therapeutic and safe physical interaction with an animal-assistant helps mentally-challenged patients in expressing what they truly feel inside.
-They don’t even have to voice it out to their counselors during a therapy session.
+Therapeutic activities and safe physical interaction with an animal assistant help mentally challenged patients in expressing what they truly feel inside.
+They don’t even have to voice it out to their counselor during a treatment session.

 No doubt about it.
-Our favorite canines are, indeed, man’s best friend.
-Dogs are the most utilized therapy animals not only because they are widespread pets.
+Our favorite canines are, indeed, man’s best friend, the best animal or pet.
+Dogs are the most utilized animals not only because they are widespread pets.
 Research has proven that dogs can pick up human emotions quickly and find ways to work around them to make the human feel better in an instant.
 No wonder two of the great leaders mentioned above had lots of dogs.

 This might be a little unusual, and many might not believe it, but horses are next to dogs in providing care and comfort to distressed humans.

-Horses can mirror a patient’s behavioral and emotional state, which is excellent for assessing the true feelings of a mentally-problematic patient.
+The horse is an animal that can mirror a patient’s behavioral and emotional state, which is excellent for assessing the true feelings of a mentally problematic patient; thus, great for therapy.
 They also quickly respond to nonverbal cues due to their innate observant nature.

-Dogs, cats, horses, rabbits, guinea pigs, and llamas are all considered as animals fit for pet therapy.
-But counselors don’t pick a well-behaved animal then bring it right inside a therapy session.
-These animals need to be certified through an ethical training program.
+Dogs, cats, horses, rabbits, birds, guinea pigs, and llamas are all considered animals fit for pet treatment.
+But counselors don’t pick a well-behaved animal and then bring it right inside the hospital or a treatment session.
+These animals involved need to be certified through an ethical training program.
 They must have core competencies to aid counselors in helping people.